nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 # zettelkasten generic ideas

+- search for a path to a node
+  - save/cache heuristics in nodes for optimization speed as this happens?
 - when generating text for fuzzy searching, iterate over first and last links because they are both important - idea for implementation
   - first = prioritized
   - last = just added